ArchanaPrasad/PhysicalIQA/README.md

 5. Learning about PyTorch and its usage to understand the code implementation.

 ### Haseeb:
-1.Executed ai2 master branch on local computer:
+1. Executed ai2 master branch on local computer:
-        * Fixed issues related to library/module (CPU only modules) *Training started succesfully but ran for nearly 2 days and then failed due to memory allocation error 2.Executed ai2 stable branch on local computer:
+        Fixed issues related to library/module (CPU only modules) Training started succesfully but ran for nearly 2 days and then failed due to memory allocation error
+2. Executed ai2 stable branch on local computer:
-	Model ran for 1 epoch, created a checkpoint and then got stuck in a saving checkpoint loop - couldnt resolve further Ran the evaluation script with the created checkpoint but ran into library version errors 3.Executed ai2 master branch on colab:
+	Model ran for 1 epoch, created a checkpoint and then got stuck in a saving checkpoint loop - couldnt resolve further Ran the evaluation script with the created checkpoint but ran into library version errors
-	lazy_trainer_dataloader error - fixed by using the stable branch 4.Executed ai2 stable branch on colab:
+3. Executed ai2 master branch on colab: lazy_trainer_dataloader error - fixed by using the stable branch
+4. Executed ai2 stable branch on colab:
 	Fixed the lazy_trainer_dataloader error by installing pytorch 1.2.0 and corresponding torchvision library Ran into CUDA out of memory.
-So reduced the training data size 5.Base model ran successfully.
-Obtained F1 score of 0.517 with 5000 training size 6.Error sheet analysis
+So reduced the training data size
+5. Base model ran successfully.
+Obtained F1 score of 0.517 with 5000 training size
+6. Error sheet analysis